jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.6 ArcSin

-Returns the inverse sine (arcsin) of each values in a raster..
+Returns the inverse sine (arcsin) of each values in a raster.

 *Parameters*: